rjks-us/fcg-webuntis-backend-api/README.md

 ## API Endpoints

-This applicatioon is the backend for the mobile FCG-Timetable-App
+This application is the backend for the mobile FCG-Timetable-App

 ## Response Format